Modern Action logo

 Key Facts

-• Number of People Affected: Millions of employees and students in government-funded institutions could be impacted.
+• Number of People Affected: Federal employees, contractors, and job applicants would be directly impacted.

 Arguments in Support